Soviet Jewry movement: American Jewish organizations

 In the United States, a number of Jewish organizations became involved in the struggle for Soviet Jewish emigration.
 Jewish establishment organizations such as the American Jewish Committee and the World Jewish Congress coordinated their efforts in the American Jewish Conference on Soviet Jewry (AJCSJ), later renamed to the National Conference on Soviet Jewry (NCSJ).
 New grassroots organizations also played an important role.
 Examples are the Cleveland Council on Soviet Anti-Semitism and Jacob Birnbaum's Student Struggle for Soviet Jewry.
 Most organization kept their activities within the realm of public outreach, diplomacy and peaceful protest.
-An exception was the Jewish Defense League led by Meir Kahane whose members occasionally turned to violent protest.
+An exception was the Jewish Defense League led by Meir Kahane, whose members occasionally turned to violent protest.
 The main slogan of the movement was: Let my people go.

 Activities, particularly demonstrations, continued year after year.

-Much of the awareness raising that American organizations participated in centered on individuals.
+Much of the awareness-raising that American organizations participated in centered on individuals.
 A prominent example is the publicization of the plight of Soviet activist Natan Sharansky.
 His wife Avital had an about-to-expire permit to leave the Soviet Union, which she used.
 Both Avital and Sharansky's mother, Ida Milgrom, used publicity in cooperation with international organizations to advocate for Sharansky's right to leave: Avital from around the free world, Milgrom from within the USSR.
 Another individual whose wish to emigrate was highly publicized was Ida Nudel.

 Jackson–Vanik Amendment

 In the early 1970s, the issue of Soviet Jewish emigration became entangled with the U.S.'s Cold War agenda.
 In 1972, Senator Henry "Scoop" Jackson (D-WA) introduced the Jackson–Vanik amendment to the Trade Act of 1974.
-The amendment linked U.S. trade relations with non-market economies such as the Soviet Union to these countries' restrictions on the freedom of emigration and other human rights.
+The amendment linked U.S. trade relations with non-market economies, such as the Soviet Union, to those countries' restrictions on emigration and other human rights.
 Countries that restricted the freedom of emigration were unable to achieve Most Favored Nation status.
-The amendment passed in 1974.
+The amendment was passed in 1974.
 The basis, as worded in the actual legislation, was "To assure the continued dedication of the United States to fundamental human rights."
 By giving the Soviet Union an economic incentive to allow free emigration, it led, particularly after the Yom Kippur War, to a gradual increase in permission to leave the USSR.